 BLB Solicitors

 • in conflict or incompatible with the gift to the beneficiary or other gifts or provisions in the will.

-Careful wording is also required if the testator wishes to impose a condition on a beneficiary that the gift fails if they challenge the Will (known as ‘in terrorem’ clauses).
+Careful wording is also necessary if the testator wishes to impose a condition on a beneficiary that the gift becomes void if they challenge the Will (known as ‘in terrorem’ clauses).

-Conditional gifts increase the chances of a challenge to the Will, which can prove expensive.
-Also, conditions precedent often result in the creation of one or more trusts on the testator’s death.
-These must be administered in accordance with trust law until the beneficiary has satisfied the condition attached to the gift.
+Conditional gifts increase the likelihood of a challenge to the Will, which can be costly.
+Additionally, conditions precedent often result in the creation of one or more trusts upon the testator’s death.
+These must be administered in accordance with trust law until the beneficiary has fulfilled the condition attached to the gift.

+BLB Solicitors